londonhackspace/CNC/doc/Help.md

 ## Remote maintenance

-You can ssh into `chomsky.london.hackspace.org.uk`, then access other machines from there.

-Although chomsky doesn't have ansible installed.
-XXX TODO.
+You can ssh into `chomsky.london.hackspace.org.uk`, then access other machines from there. (`chomsky` doesn't have ansible installed.
+But you can reach `adminstuff` from there.)